Odyssey

 Key takeaways

-• are write used to modify data.
+• Mutations are write operations used to modify data.

-• Naming usually starts with a verb that describes the action, such as "add," "delete," or "create."
+• Naming mutations usually starts with a verb that describes the action, such as "add," "delete," or "create."

-• in often require multiple to perform actions.
+• Mutations in GraphQL often require multiple arguments to perform actions.
 To group arguments together, we use a GraphQL input type for clarity and maintainability.

 Journey's end